wangzhenj321/GitHub-Manual/blog/Basic-commands.md

 - `git diff {commit ID 1} {commit ID 2}`

     compare the commit ID 1 with the commit ID 2

-### show

-- `git show {commit ID}`

-    show the diff between this commit and its parent without actually knowing what the parent was

 ### checkout